Ontario Collaborative Family Lawyers

 Once the Participation Agreement is understood and signed, the lawyers will encourage you and your spouse to discuss your objectives and reasons for selecting collaborative family law as the method of dispute resolution for your case.
 You and your spouse will also collaborate on the issues to be resolved and devise the agenda for each four-way meeting.
 At this time, you may also want to discuss how financial information will be shared.

 All subsequent four-way meetings will deal with resolving the issues identified while attempting to address any concerns or priorities either you or your spouse may have.
-It is during these four-way meetings that third-party specialists, such as financial or parenting specialists, may be incorporated to aid in reaching determinations regarding your finances or division of assets, as well as the custody and access of your children or their support.
+It is during these four-way meetings that third-party specialists, such as financial or parenting specialists, may be incorporated to aid in reaching determinations regarding your finances or division of assets, as well as the decision-making responsibility and parenting time of your children or their support.

 Written Document / Separation Agreement